joj-macho/joj-macho.github.io/tutorials/python/python-oop.md

 ### Class Attributes and Instance Variables

-Distinguishing between class attributes and instance variables is crucial.
-Class attributes are shared among all instances, while instance variables are specific to each instance.
-In our `Character` class, `name`, `health`, and `attack_power` are instance variables.
+Variables belonging to a class or instance are attributes.
+Instance attributes are specific to each instance, while class attributes are shared among all instances.
+In the `Character` class, `name`, `health`, and `attack_power` are instance variables.

-If we want a class attribute shared among all characters, it can be defined outside the `__init__` method:
+If a class attribute is needed, shared among all characters, it can be defined outside the `__init__` method:

 {% highlight python %}
 class Character:
-    version = "1.0" # Class attribute
+    version = '1.0' # Class attribute

     def __init__(self, name, health, attack_power):
         self.name = name